xiaohan2012/daily-reading/week-plans/nov-28.md

 - [ ] incremental update (1h)
   - upperbound the prediction error?
   - is the prediction error monotonically decreasing? if so, we can use lazy evaluation
+  - can be apply the similar incremental techniques in optimal active learning paper?

 # tuesday